12 Planning & RL for Transformers (Advanced Topic)

 - while still relying on Bellman equations and policy gradients for learning.

-Actor-Critic Transformers essentially outperform Long Short-Term Memory (LSTMs) networks in long-horizon Partially Obervable Markov Decision Processes (POMDPs)
+Actor-Critic Transformers essentially outperform Long Short-Term Memory (LSTM) networks in long-horizon Partially Observable Markov Decision Processes (POMDPs).

 Three Layer Agent Stack